FREE, NO-RISK CONSULT

 Car accident claims often settle and don’t need to go to trial.
 But more complicated and contentious auto accidents might be decided by a jury.
-If you were hurt in a collision someone else caused, learn more about the trial process.
+If you were hurt in an auto collision someone else caused, learn more about the trial process.
 You might have to prepare to go to court to get fair compensation for your injuries.
 But you never have to go through litigation alone.

 It’s essential to determine which court has subject matter jurisdiction over the collision and personal jurisdiction over you and the defendant is essential.
 If you file your lawsuit in a court that doesn’t have jurisdiction, it will immediately dismiss the case, or the defendant will file a motion to dismiss successfully.